zengm-games/zengm/HACKING.md

     make build-css

-(Running  just `make` will run the RequireJS optimizer, compile templates and minify CSS.)
+(Running  just `make` will run the RequireJS optimizer and minify CSS.)

 Alternatively, you can use the unminified CSS files by switching a couple comments in index.html.